 BOUNTIFUL PEAK / FRANCIS PEAK WP Information

 Waypoint (WP) information corresponds with the maps listed above and the Google Earth file listed below.
 (To see the entire trail Download this file to Google Earth on your computer.)
 You can download the photos to your phone or tablet as a picture along with your Digital Waypoint Maps.
-Or you can print them to paper.
-Instructions on how to do this are detailed below under ,“How to Download Digital Maps and Photos to a Phone or tablet or Print on Paper.”
+Or you can print them on paper.
+Instructions on how to do this are detailed below under, “How to Download Digital Maps and Photos to a Phone or tablet or Print on Paper.”

 #2 Is a large parking area.
 Stay on Ward Canyon Road.
 (FR 177) (Photo)